Spiritual formation FAQ

 What are my options for earning spiritual formation credits?

-• Students earn spiritual formation credits by attending Chapel.
+· Students earn spiritual formation credits by attending Grace Worship Experiences.

-o Periodic Monday department, school, and special chapels
+o Periodic Monday department, school, and special experiences

-o Periodic Evening chapels for special events and conferences
+o Periodic Evening worship experiences for special events and conferences

-• Students earn spiritual formation credits by attending a weekly (Thursdays at 10am) Barnabas Group with an approved Barnabas Group leader.
+· Students earn spiritual formation credits by participating in a weekly (typically on Thursdays at 10am) Barnabas Group with an approved Barnabas Group leader.

-• Students earn spiritual formation credits by attending the Student Mission Fellowship (SMF) on Wednesday nights in WM 104 at 6:30pm.
+· Students earn spiritual formation credits by participating in the Student Mission Fellowship (SMF) on Wednesday nights in WM 104 at 6:30pm.

-• Students earn spiritual formation credits by attending the Hmong Student Association (HSA) on Thursday evenings, held at various locations and times.
+· Students earn spiritual formation credits by participating in the Hmong Student Association (HSA) on Tuesday evenings and held at various locations and times.

-• Students earn spiritual formation credits by meeting with an approved Mentor for the purpose of spiritual formation.
+· Students earn spiritual formation credits by developing a relationship with an approved Mentor for the purpose of Christian formation.

-o Students are required to choose an approved mentor as determined by the DSF (Director of Spiritual Formation).
+o Students are required to choose an approved mentor as determined by the DSF.

-o Students receive 1 spiritual formation credit for attending a mentoring session (typically 1 hour), and can earn up to a total of 5 spiritual formation credits in a given semester.
+o Students receive 1 spiritual formation credit for participating in a mentoring session (typically 1 hour), and can earn up to a total of 5 spiritual formation credits in a given semester.

 o Students, at the conclusion of the semester, are required to submit a one-page, single-spaced, reflection report on the mentoring experience with an eye toward meeting the objectives of the original formation plan.
 This report requires the signature of student and mentor.

-• Students can watch up to five Online Chapels and write a one page, double- spaced summary reflection on what was learned from the experience.
+· Students can watch up to five Online Worship Experiences and write a one page, double- spaced summary that reflects on the theme, content, and formative aspects of the entirety of the worship experience.

-o For each summary reflection submitted, students receive one spiritual formation credit, and can earn up to a total of 5 spiritual formation credits in a given semester.
+o For each summary reflection submitted from the current semester, students receive one spiritual formation credit, and can earn up to a total of 5 spiritual formation credits in a given semester.

 How do I receive spiritual formation credit for attending spiritual formation events?

-• Students are required to scan their student identification cards to receive a credit for Chapel on one of six scanners provided at the entrances at the back of the chapel.
+· Students are required to scan their student identification cards to receive a credit for Grace Worship Experiences on one of six scanners provided at the entrances to Grace Chapel.

-• Students registered in a Barnabas Group receive a spiritual formation credit from their Barnabas Group leader for attending a group meeting.
-Students seeking credit for these events are expected to be in attendance for the full duration of the meeting.
+· Students registered in a Barnabas Group receive a spiritual formation credit from their Barnabas Group leader for participation in a group meeting.
+Students seeking credit for these events are expected to be in attendance for the full extent of the meeting.

-• Students are required to Sign In to receive spiritual formation credit for attending Student Mission Fellowship meeting and the Hmong Student Association meeting.
-Students seeking credit for these events are expected to be in attendance for the full duration of the meeting.
+· Students are required to Sign In to receive spiritual formation credit for attending Student Mission Fellowship meeting and the Hmong Student Association meeting.
+Students seeking credit for these events are expected to be in attendance for the full extent of the meeting.

-• Students are not encouraged, but are permitted to watch an Online Chapel (current semester), write a one-page summary reflection, and submit summaries by no later than Wednesday, November 30, 2016.
+· Students are not encouraged, but are permitted to watch an Online Worship Experiences (current semester), write a one-page (double-spaced) summary reflection, and submit summaries for review to firstname.lastname@example.org by no later than Wednesday, May 3, 2017.